larseggert/moderation/draft-ecahc-moderation.md

 ## Scope

-This IETF moderator team consists of a small number of individuals that SHALL moderate all the IETF's various current and future participation channels.
+This IETF moderator team consists of a small number of individuals (no less than 3) that SHALL moderate all the IETF's various current and future participation channels.
 At present, those include mailing lists, chat channels, and in-person and remote meetings.